droundy/tinyset/README.md

 accept values rather than references.

 This crate has an optional dependency on the `rand` crate (enabled by default), used for randomization to avoid DOS collision attacks.
-You can speed up your compile by disabling this feature with
+You can speed up your compile (or use it on a platform unsupported by `rand`) by disabling this feature with
 ```
 tinyset = { version = "0.4", default-features = false }
 ```
 which will result in using a very simple pseudorandom number generator seeded by the system time.

-When compailing without `rand` *and* for testing, the behavior will be deterministic, i.e. the order of iteration through a set will only depend on the sequence of insertions and deletions from that set.
+There is another feature `deterministic_ieration` which conflicts with `rand`, which causes the order of iteration to be deterministic, i.e. the order of iteration through a set will only depend on the sequence of insertions and deletions from that set.

 There is a second optional dependency on `serde`, which serializes sets in non-compressed form.